-Injury Recovery is Built on the Foundation of on An Ounce Of Prevention
+Injury Recovery is Built on An Ounce of Prevention

 Efforts taken to avoid injury can make or break a fight athlete’s career.
 The methods in this section are used by athletes, competitors, and practitioners to prevent stress and impact injuries.
 We recommend you view the following materials and decide if they will benefit you.
 Be sure to discuss any current injuries with your physician before changing your routine.

 "It's [fights and intense training] really damaging to the body," I would liken it to being in several car wrecks.
 When fighters get up the next day, they often times can't walk for a few steps, and then they're hobbling around."